Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Analysis

 \begin{landscape}

 \end{landscape}

 }

-We fit a quadratic polynomial (preferred over a fixed constant or linear fit by a maximum likelihood and AIC comparison see Table~\ref{tab:Appendix_Fit_Stats_Report}) to our measurements, alongside those from \citet{clark_2025_2018dyktidaldisruption}.
-The best-fitting curve, continues to reflect the increased magnitude of the outbursts in the \textit{W2} band compared to \textit{W1}, as shown in Equation~\ref{eqn:delta_w1_vs_w2}:
+We fit a quadratic polynomial (preferred over a fixed constant or linear fit by a maximum likelihood and AIC comparison; see Table~\ref{tab:Appendix_Fit_Stats_Report}) to our measurements, alongside those from \citet{clark_2025_2018dyktidaldisruption}.
+The best-fitting curve continues to reflect the increased magnitude of the outbursts in the \textit{W2} band compared to \textit{W1},